spotswoodb/mvp_backend/notes.md

 Questions:
 - How do I make sure my hits index is set up properly?
 Should I only have the hits index nested under players?
 - Should my backend be doing that much work?
-- Why is the player attribute included on routes like /players/:id/hits
+- Why is the player attribute included on routes like /players/:id/hits in players_controller index?
+- Take a look at serializers